 What to watch out for: The downside is that their huge combs can serve as a “dashboard warning light.”
 I’ve noticed that if a Leghorn gets dehydrated, that big, beautiful red comb will actually start to shrivel or flop over pitifully.
 It’s an instant visual cue that I need to refill the waterers.
 Also, because they are so active, they don’t stop moving to drink as often as they should.
 To help them specifically, place multiple water sources in their path of foraging so they stumble upon hydration naturally.

-2. Rhode Island Red – Heat-Tolerant Classic
+2. Rhode Island Red: Heat-Tolerant Classic

-- Best For: Beginners (see our list of easiest breeds for beginners)
+Heat Tolerance: Very Good Eggs Per Year: 250-300 brown eggs Temperament: Bold, assertive Best For: Beginners (see our list of easiest breeds for beginners)

 These birds are tough.
 They don’t have the specialized “radiator” comb of the Leghorn, but they have a robust constitution.
 They are hardy survivors with tight feathering (not fluffy), which prevents heat from getting trapped against their skin.

 My neighbor in Texas raises RIRs exclusively.
 She notes that while they survive the heat, they get grumpy.
-I’ve noticed this too—my RIR, “Red,” becomes a total bully when the temperature breaks 100°F. She will literally guard the feeder and not let the younger pullets eat, seemingly just because she’s hot and irritable.
+I’ve noticed this too.
+My RIR, “Red,” becomes a total bully when the temperature breaks 100°F. She will literally guard the feeder and not let the younger pullets eat, seemingly just because she’s hot and irritable.

 What to watch out for: Heat stress makes their aggression significantly worse.
 If you see your RIRs pacing or pecking others, it’s often a sign they are overheating and don’t have enough personal space.
 Space is their cooling mechanism.
 If you crowd RIRs in a hot coop, they will peck each other raw.
 Give them extra run space or free-range time during the hottest hours so they can get away from each other.

-3. Australorp – The Gentle Heat Handler
+3. Australorp: The Gentle Heat Handler

-- Eggs Per Year: 250-300 light brown eggs
+Heat Tolerance: Very Good (Australian origin) Eggs Per Year: 250-300 light brown eggs Temperament: Docile, quiet, friendly

 As the name suggests (“Australian Orpington”), these birds were bred in Australia to withstand harsh conditions.
 For full details on their care, check out our Australorp complete guide.